rahulsinghnegiii/PeptiSync-Final/README.md

 ## 📊 Features

-### For Customers
+### For Users
-- 🔍 Browse products with advanced search
-- 🛒 Add to cart with real-time sync
-- 💳 Secure checkout with Stripe
-- 📦 Order tracking with timeline
+- 🔍 Track peptide protocols and schedules
+- 📅 Set reminders and notifications
-- ⭐ Product reviews and ratings
+- 📊 View progress and analytics
 - 👤 Profile management with avatar
-- 📧 Email notifications for orders
+- 🌙 Dark mode support
 - 📱 Mobile-responsive design

 ### For Admins
 - 📊 Analytics dashboard with charts
-- 📦 Product CRUD operations
-- 📷 Image upload and management
-- 📉 Inventory tracking and alerts
-- 🛍️ Order management and status updates
-- 📮 Tracking number management
 - 👥 User management and viewing
+- ⚙️ System configuration
-- 📈 Revenue and sales analytics
+- 📈 User growth analytics

 ### User Roles
 - **Admin** - Full access to admin panel and all features
-- **Moderator** - Can manage products and orders
-- **User** - Can browse, purchase, and review products
+- **User** - Can track peptides and manage their own data

 ---